-Take your flight from Mfuwe (South Luwange) to Livingston via Lusaka today.
+Take your flight from Mfuwe (South Luwange) to Livingstone via Lusaka today.

-Today you can enjoy two of the included activities offered by Sussi & Chuma (falls visit, game viewing, boat safari, village tour) or sign up for extra activities on location.
-You can sign up for spa treatments, tour the Zimbabwean side of the falls, flights over the falls, white water rafting, elephant back safari or the Livingstone Island visit.
+Today you can enjoy two of the included activities offered by Island of Siankaba, or sign up for extra activities on location.
+You can sign up for massage treatments, a helicopter flight over the falls, white water rafting, elephant back safari or the Livingstone Island visit.
 These extras are not included in the hotel cost.